MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/error-0x8007000d-backup-gpo-cmdlet.md

 > [!Note]
 > - The error code **0x8007000D** stands for **ERROR_INVALID_DATA**.
-> - The issue does not occurs when you run this command on a Windows Server 2016 or Windows Server 2019 Desktop version.
+> - The issue doesn't occurs when running this command on a Windows Server 2016 or Windows Server 2019 Desktop version.

 ## Cause

-This issue is a known issue because some modules aren't present by default in Windows Server Core editions.
+Some modules aren't present by default in Windows Server Core editions.

-During backup processing, system checks settings related to the type of policy found.
-On Windows Server Core version, a library related to the Client-Side Extension (CSE) which is used for Folder Redirection policies isn't present, that leads to raise a COM Exception.
+During the backup process, the system checks settings related to the type of policy found.
+On Windows Server Core version, a Client-Side Extension (CSE) related library used for Folder Redirection policies isn't present.
+This causes a COM Exception.

-## How to work around this issue
+## Workarounds

-Here are three workarounds for this issue.
+Here are three workarounds:

 - Run group policy backups on Desktop version of Windows Server 2016 or Windows Server 2019.
 - Run group policy backups remotely from Windows 10 workstation with Remote Service Administration Tools (RSAT) installed for GPMC.